codergs/SNMP-MIBS-Downloader/README.md

     downloading the smistrip package from the apt suite using apt-get install smistrip (for root users) and sudo apt-get install     smistrip (for sudo users)
 9. For me this did install MIBS under /usr/share/snmp/mibs and /var/lib/snmp/mibs.
 Since var/lib/snmp/mibs was not in the MIB       search path, I decided to move all the MIBS from /var/lib/snmp/mibs into the /usr/share/snmp/mibs

-  **Note: For many users the installed MIBs were under /usr/local/share/snmp/mibs
+  **Note**: For many users the installed MIBs were under /usr/local/share/snmp/mibs
     Also, I changed all the mibs under /usr/share/snmp/mibs to .txt extension (May not be needeed, but Ben Rockwood's "The           Net-SNMP Programming Guide" mentions to do the above.

-  **Note: Questions can bea asked why I didn't add the /var/lib/snmp/mibs to the MIB search path.
+  **Note**: Questions can bea asked why I didn't add the /var/lib/snmp/mibs to the MIB search path.
 For a matter of fact, I did see
     stack overflow to do so, but the command mibdirs +/var/lib/snmp/mibs didn't work for me.
 You can cross check this by a simple     trick whether the mibs were added or not from the /var/lib/snmp/mibs.

     * Under /etc/snmp/snmp/snmp.conf file